truecode112/tensorprox/assets/miner.md

 ⚠️ To help decentralization, we strongly encourage using a local Subtensor network.
 👉 See [this guide](https://docs.bittensor.com/subtensor-nodes/)

-2. You will also need to create a .env.miner environment file.
+2. You must create a .env.miner environment file in your project directory.
 It is necessary for you to provide the following:

 ```text
 NETUID = # The subnet UID (integer)